Eddie Kadi

-Eddie Kadi (born 18 May 1983 in Kinshasa) is a British-Congolese comedian, presenter and actor.
+Eddie Kadi (born 18 May 1983) is a British-Congolese comedian, presenter and actor.

 Early life

 A resident of South-West London since 1992, he is a past student of Fulham Primary School, Henry Compton Secondary School, William Morris Academy and Kingston University from which he graduated with BSc Honours in Media Technology.
 Kadi served as President of the Afro-Caribbean Society at the University.

 Career

 Comedy

 Kadi won the BECA Award for Best Comedy Newcomer In 2006.
 He was the first Black British solo comedian to sell out London's IndigO2 – two of those during 2009.
-In September 2010, he performed at London's O2 Arena where he sold out the 13,000 seat arena.
-He has since made appearances around the world including The Joburgh Comedy festival, Africa Laughs in Uganda, night of a thousand laughs in Ghana, as well the AMVCAs broadcast across all 54 states in Africa live from Nigeria.
+In September 2010, he performed at London's O2 Arena.
+He has since made appearances around the world including The Joburg Comedy festival, Africa Laughs in Uganda, night of a thousand laughs in Ghana, as well the AMVCAs broadcast across all 54 states in Africa live from Nigeria.

-Kadi joined hiphop star Lauryn Hill at the prestigious venue Radio City Music hall in New York City performing stand up comedy in 2017 followed up with Lauryn Hill and Nas on their powernomic tour in the US, performing stand up comedy across various states.
+Kadi joined hiphop star Lauryn Hill at the prestigious venue Radio City Music Hall in New York City performing stand-up comedy in 2017 followed up with Lauryn Hill and Nas on their powernomic tour in the US, performing stand up comedy across various states.

-He hosted the historical Mo Gilligan and friends at the O2 arena in 2021.